Holidays & seasons

 Pentecost

-Pentecost began as a Jewish harvest festival before becoming significant for Christians as the day when the Holy Spirit descended upon the apostles.
-Known as…
+Pentecost began as a Jewish harvest festival before becoming a key day for Christians when the Holy Spirit descended upon the apostles.
+Known as Shavuot in H…

 Thanksgiving